 2. Feature Accessibility Analysis

-- Opera Aria: Available without payment.
+- Opera Aria: Available without payment, but core page context functionality doesn’t work reliably.

 3. Web Content Processing Capabilities

 - Arc Max offers right-click AI features.
 Hover over a link, press Shift, and get an instant preview.
 Command-F search lets you ask questions about page content rather than just find keywords.
 Fast but limited.
+The Browser Company announced Arc Explore (advanced autonomous browsing) and Live Folders (AI-curated RSS-style updates), entering beta.

 - Sigma AI has a capable chat interface, but can’t access external websites.
 You can chat about general topics, but not about what you’re actually browsing.